Encounter the culinary delights, artistic sophistication and cultural diversity of Western Europe.

 Summer temperatures can be very high in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat, and drink plenty of water.
 Also, many hotel rooms are not equipped with air-conditioning.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

-As accommodation on this trip is multi-share, single travellers will share a room with other travellers of the same sex.
+As accommodation on this trip is twin-share, single travellers will share a room with other travellers of the same sex.
 This trip is a great opportunity to get to know other like-minded people, so embrace it while you can.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together/apart.
 Rooms can be rather small, especially compared to American or Australian standards, and in most cases bathroom facilities will be shared rather than en-suite.
 Please note that a single supplement is not available on this trip.

 Trip search is unavailable.